Dear readers of ADxS.org, please forgive the disruption.

 • DHEA.

-The decrease in DHEA correlated with further age is not triggered by lower ACTH production.
-Since the (indirect) cortisol response to ACTH does not decrease with age, this leads to a decreased DHEA/cortisol ratio with age.
+The decrease in DHEA that correlates with advancing age is not triggered by lower ACTH production.
+As the (indirect) cortisol response to ACTH does not decrease with age, this leads to a reduced DHEA/cortisol ratio with age.

-Most sources report a higher or equal basal DHEA level in women4 and a higher basal DHEA sulfate level4 in men.
-One source divergently reports a 10 to 20% higher basal DHEA level in men compared to women.2
+Most sources report a higher or equally high basal DHEA level in women6 and a higher basal DHEA sulphate level6 in men.
+One source, however, reports a 10 to 20 % higher basal DHEA level in men compared to women.2

-The ratio of conversion of DHEA to male or female sex hormones depends on gender.
+The ratio of the conversion of DHEA into male or female sex hormones depends on gender.

-In men, DHEA predominantly increases the estrogen level in the blood, in women it predominantly increases the androgen level.
-In men, testosterone is formed in some tissues, but without increasing the testosterone level in the blood.
-Only increased testosterone degradation products are detectable.5
+In men, DHEA primarily increases the level of oestrogen in the blood; in women, it primarily increases the level of androgen.
+In men, testosterone is produced in some tissues, but without increasing the testosterone level in the blood.
+Only increased testosterone degradation products are detectable.7

-DHEA / DHEA sulfate levels vary greatly from individual to individual and can differ by as much as threefold in healthy individuals of the same age and sex, but are more stable within an individual over time than cortisol levels.2
+DHEA / DHEA sulphate levels vary greatly from individual to individual and can differ up to threefold in healthy people of the same age and sex, but are more stable than cortisol levels within an individual over a longer period of time.2

 • For women